guildai/issue-resolution/54-logging-with-tqdm-results-in-jumbled-output/README.md

 equivalent to `sys.stderr` or not specifying a value for the `file` argument.
 See *Recreating* below for more information.

+Note also that the progress bar width for `tqdm` is different when run with Guild.
+When run without Guild, the progress bar takes up the full console width.
+When run with Guild, the progress bar is the default of 10.

 ## Recreating

 Requirements: